in4lio/yupp/doc/README.md

 ### EXAMPLE

-At first, we would like to display the original source code of an example in terminal:
+First, we'll output the original source code of our example to the terminal:

     cd yupp
     more "./eg/hello.yu-c"